chanzuckerberg/czi-oss-training/02-participating-in-oss/02-good-corporate-oss-citizen.md

 #### 2. Early development

 The project enters a rapid development phase to achieve the set goals.
-Teams usually follow an agile approach to development where they release small-scoped working software and incrementally improve it.
+Teams usually follow an agile approach to development, where they release small-scoped working software and incrementally improve it.

 In this stage, initial authors work to: